Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Abstract

 \section{Abstract}

 We formalize Byzantine linearizability, a correctness condition that specifies whether a concurrent object with a sequential specification is resilient against Byzantine failures.
 Using this definition, we systematically study Byzantine-tolerant emulations of various objects from registers.
 We focus on three useful objects-- reliable broadcast, atomic snapshot, and asset transfer.
-We prove that there is an $f$-resilient implementation of such objects from registers with $n$ processes $f<\frac{n}{2}$.
+We prove that there exist $n$-process $f$-resilient Byzantine linearizable implementations of such objects from registers if and only if $f<\frac{n}{2}$.